mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

     * Maps and records both use the standard map collection functions for access and modification, but most of the time records are a better choice for domain entities.
-* We can include optional arguments in the definition of a function by adding & opts to the arguments vector:
-  (defn fn-with-opts [f1 f2 & opts] ,,, )
 * collections
     * Clojure operations like conj add elements at the natural insertion point—at the beginning for lists and at the end for vectors.